MontiCore/object-diagram/README.md

 must be compatible to the pattern `*.*sym`.
 If you strictly followed the instructions of this tutorial, then you are fine.

-If we now execute the command again, the CLI tool will print no output.
+If we now execute the command again, the tool will print no output.
 This means that it processed the model successfully without any context condition violations.
 Great!

 ### Step 5: Storing Symbols

 The previous section describes how to load symbols from an existing symbol file.
-Now, we will use the CLI tool to store a symbol file for our `Example.od` model.
+Now, we will use the tool to store a symbol file for our `Example.od` model.
 The stored symbol file will contain information about the objects defined in the OD.
 It can be imported by other models for using the symbols introduced by these object definitions, similar to how we changed the file `Example.od` for importing the symbols contained in the symbol file `MyFamily.cdsym`.